Excis3/excis3.github.io/_posts/2025-05-14-Shitty-reports-what-not-to-do.md

 2. The attacker visits the victim’s computer and goes to the "Change Password" section.
 3. The attacker can change the password without entering the current password.
 ```
-**Recap**: This might be an issue with a penetration test, but not with bugbounty.
-An attacker first needs access to the computer and this is most of the time out of scope as the attacker needs physical access to the device.
-This is mostly seen as a best practice case but not a security issue.
+**Recap**: This might be relevant in a **penetration testing** context, but not in **bug bounty**.
+In this case, the attacker would first need access to the victim’s computer, which typically requires physical access, and that’s usually out of scope for most bug bounty programs.
+At best, this is considered a **security best practice**, not an actual vulnerability with real-world impact.